 Open Educational Resources

 The Open Educational Resources Initiative is a long-term strategy to help reduce, over time, the costs students face for a post-secondary education.
-By reviewing and recommending how to integrate open educational resources at post-secondary institutions, this initiative will encourage flexibility and access for all Alberta learners.
+By supporting the assessment, development, and use of open educational resources at post-secondary institutions, this initiative will encourage flexibility and access for all Alberta learners.Collapse all | Expand all

-Finding ways to integrate these resources into post-secondary classrooms means students will have access to more current material at potentially lower costs.
+Finding ways to integrate these resources into post-secondary classrooms means students will have access to more current material at lower costs.
 Students will enjoy the flexibility provided by open educational resources as they can often be accessed at any time, on any device.
 Some open resources will allow students or faculty to remix the content, creating or contributing to a new resource.

-No. Because the adoption of open educational resources will vary by institutions, programs and classes there is no intent to reduce student loans.
+No. Because the adoption of open educational resources will vary by institutions, programs and classes, there is no intent to reduce student loans.